WEC-Sim/WEC-Sim/source/tutorials.rst

 Tutorials
 ==================
 This section provides an overview of the WEC-Sim work flow.
 First the WEC-Sim file structure is described, then steps for setting up and running the WEC-Sim code are described.
-Additionally, two example applications of using WEC-Sim to model WECs are given.
+Two example applications of using WEC-Sim to model WECs are given.
 For more information about the implementation and additional features, refer to the `Code Structure <http://wec-sim.github.io/WEC-Sim/code_structure.html>`_ section, and to `Advanced Features <http://wec-sim.github.io/WEC-Sim/features.html>`_ section respectively.

 Running WEC-Sim
 ---------------------